ton-community/ton-docs/docs/contribute/guidelines.md

-# Tutorial Styling Guidelines
+# Tutorial styling guidelines

 So you've decided to write a tutorial for TON Documentation?

 We're excited to have you among our contributors!
 Please review the guidelines below to make sure your tutorial follows the style and quality of the pre-existing content on TON Docs.

 It is important that you take some time to become familiar with the tutorial structure and how headings should be used.
-Please read through some of our existing tutorials and also have a look at [previous Pull Requests](https://github.com/ton-community/ton-docs/pulls?q=is%3Apr+is%3Aclosed) before submitting your own.
+Please read through some of our pre-existing tutorials and also have a look at [previous Pull Requests](https://github.com/ton-community/ton-docs/pulls?q=is%3Apr+is%3Aclosed) before submitting your own.

 ## Process

 :::info IMPORTANT
 Before you start writing, *read the guidelines below*!
-They will help you to ensure a level of standardization and quality that will make the review process much faster.
+They will help you ensure the level of standardization and quality that will make the review process much faster.

 Also, be sure to refer to the [**sample tutorial structure**](/contribute/sample-tutorial) we have provided.